 The Executive Director shall designate one individual as responsible for the completion of the monthly reconciliation reports.
 This individual shall be an employee other than the employees who receive or are authorized to disburse cash.

-The accounts to be reconciled monthly include the depository account, the expense account, the benefit payroll account, and any other cash account into which receipts are made or disbursements taken on a monthly basis.
+The accounts to be reconciled monthly include the depository account, the expense account, the benefit payroll account, the pooled funds account, and any other cash account into which receipts are made or disbursements taken on a monthly basis.